-Phase 2/3 Study Design of DSTAT Treatment of ALI in COVID-19 Patients

-The study is a 1:1 randomized, double-blind, placebo-controlled, Phase 2/3 trial to determine the safety and efficacy of DSTAT in adults with severe COVID-19 who are at high risk of respiratory failure.
+In April 2020, we announced the initiation of a Phase 2/3 study of DSTAT in patients with acute lung injury (ALI) from COVID-19.
+The study is a 1:1 randomized, double-blind, placebo-controlled, Phase 2/3 trial to evaluate the safety and efficacy of DSTAT in adults with severe COVID-19 who are at high risk of respiratory failure.
 Eligible subjects will be those with confirmed COVID-19 who require hospitalization and supplemental oxygen therapy.
 The primary endpoint of the study is the proportion of subjects who survive and do not require mechanical ventilation through day 28.
 Additional endpoints include time to improvement as assessed by the National Institute of Allergy and Infectious Disease ordinal scale, time to hospital discharge, time to resolution of fever, number of ventilator-free days, all-cause mortality, and changes in key biomarkers (e.g. IL-6, TNF- α , HMGB1, C-reactive protein and d-dimer).

-The Phase 2 portion of the study will enroll 24 subjects to confirm the maximum safe dose and will then expand by an additional 50 patients (74 total) at the selected dose.
+The Phase 2 portion of the study will enroll 24 subjects (12 subjects in each of 2 cohorts with different doses) to determine the maximum tolerated dose and will then expand to a third cohort consisting of an additional 50 patients (74 total) at the selected dose.
 A formal analysis of all endpoints, including supportive biomarkers will be performed at the conclusion of the Phase 2 portion of the study.
-Contingent upon positive results, the Phase 3 portion of the study will enroll approximately 450 subjects.
+Contingent upon positive results from the Phase 2 portion, the Phase 3 portion of the study will enroll approximately 450 subjects.
+This study is currently enrolling.
+Due to the complex and rapidly changing landscape of COVID infection rates and treatment responses, we cannot predict with certainty when we will complete Phase 2 enrollment.
+We expect to report initial topline data in the first quarter of 2021.
+The study protocol allows for the review of data by cohort.